geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 But yeah, either way.

 ##### **Qazalin** [[00:52:30](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3150)]
-Like it writes a lot of code and .
+Like it writes a lot of code and.

 ##### **Geohot** [[00:52:34](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=3154)]
 Yeah, no, it can't run.
 My experience with it is it can run for about two minutes autonomously without me having to.
 So I'm just going to say don't do that.